easydatapy/easytxt/README.rst

 **cdeny**

 ``cdeny`` is similar to ``deny`` but with exception that provided keys are case sensitive.
-Regex pattern as key is also supported.
+Regex pattern as a key is also supported.

     >>> test_text = 'first sentence?
 Second sentence.
 Third sentence'
     >>> pt = parse_text(test_text, deny=['First', 'Third'])